tomothumb/jquery.simplecrossfade/README.md

     suffix_large  : "large",          // suffix of thumnail images
-    target        : "div#mainimg img", // jquery selector of img which you want to crossfade speed_fadeout : 500,              // fadeout speed which old image hides speed_fadein  : 300               // fadein speed when new image appears
+    target        : "div#mainimg img", // jquery selector of img which you want to crossfade speed_fadeout : 500,              // fadeout speed which old image hides speed_fadein  : 300,               // fadein speed when new image appears
+    padding       : 0                  // padding of mainimage area

 }
 ```